-- In practice (and for your project), two ways: - Write an ad-hoc analyser - Use automatic tools like (F)LEX. - First approach usually gives a more efficient solution but is more tedious - Second approach is less efficient but is more portable
+- In practice (and for your project), two ways:

+- Write an ad-hoc analyser

+- Use automatic tools like (F)LEX.

+- First approach is more tedious.
+It is only useful to address specific needs.

+- Second approach is more portable

 (source: http://dragonbook.stanford.edu/lecture-notes.html)